-The CEIR operated Learning Resource Center is located in the SON building in room 306 of the School of Nursing building.
+The CEIR operated Learning Resource Center is located in the SON building in room 306.
 It provides faculty, students and staff with classroom technology support, computer lab support, and educational reserve material support.

 CEIR also manages room scheduling for the School of Nursing.